 Figure 2.10.
 Weight loss of individuals in a twelve-week weight reduction program..
 The success in most weight loss programs is highly dependent upon the individual.
 In this study, researchers monitored the amount of exercise closely, but nothing else.
 Data adapted from Figure 1 of King NA, Hopkins M, Caudwell P, Stubbs RJ, Blundell JE.
 2009.
 Beneficial effects of exercise: Shifting the focus from body weight to other markers of health.
 Br J Sports Med 43:924–927.

-This example demonstrates that it is important to see past the headlines and dig into the details.
-If you only read one press article on the topic, you may walk away seeing little benefit to exercise.
-However, if you read more widely, you would find numerous well-written articles, the one in Vox is exceptionally good, that give a more balanced view.
+This example demonstrates that it is essential to see past the headlines and dig into the details.
+If you only read one press article on the topic, you may walk away, seeing little benefit to exercise.
+However, if you read more widely, you would find numerous well-written articles; the one in Vox is exceptionally good and gives a more balanced view.
 If you then investigate weight loss in the primary literature, you would develop a much more nuanced view and even learn behaviors that could make your weight loss journey a success.
 (Although, I am not saying you need to lose weight.
 You look great!)

 I hope this chapter has shown you a toolset you can apply to any subject you are learning.
 Be curious, be skeptical, be open to change, read widely, and read critically.